hzwei92/mindscape/README.md

 The owner is then the moderator of that subgraph, able to modify its overall layout (including removal of posts).

-When a user posts into someone else's subgraph, they can modify the layout (including removal) only for their own posts.
+When a user posts into someone else's subgraph, they can modify the layout (including post removal) only for their own posts.

 Posts that are removed from a particular subgraph remain in the overall graph.